eecs484db/eecs484db.github.io/wn23/p1-fakebook-db/p1-fakebook-db.md

 <!-- The appearance of this error is dependent on how well the data was generated -->
 <!-- **Q: When I execute the command `SELECT * FROM project1.PUBLIC_PHOTO_INFORMATION;`, I get the error `ORA-01877: string is too long for internal buffer`.
 What does this mean?**

-**A:** In short, the reasoning is that SQL\*PLUS has a hard time converting ugly, randomly generated timestamps into human-readable strings.
-So, this is a display issue when you try to view the data through SQL\*PLUS, but it shouldn't cause issues on the Autograder or when you load data into your local tables.
+**A:** In short, the reasoning is that SQL\*Plus has a hard time converting ugly, randomly generated timestamps into human-readable strings.
+So, this is a display issue when you try to view the data through SQL\*Plus, but it shouldn't cause issues on the Autograder or when you load data into your local tables.
 You can circumvent this by describing how you want to view timestamps with

 ```
 SELECT TO_CHAR(PHOTO_CREATED_TIME, 'MM/DD/YYYY') AS time FROM project1.PUBLIC_PHOTO_INFORMATION;